CDV-700 6B Geiger Counter With Original Phones | LiFePo Battery and Insulating Foam Pad |

 A matched pair of 4 pin molex connectors were used for the battery connectors, they were recycled from an old desktop PC.
 The two black wires are used for the negative lead and the red and yellow wires are used for the positive lead.
 The female side of the connector pair should be installed on the battery side.
 It is a good idea to install an extra fuse between the positive wire on the LiFePo battery holder and the wire leading to the circuit board.
 All of the battery connections should be covered with heat-shrink tubing to prevent shorts.

 The red power LED is attached to the bottom of the meter with hot-melt glue, the LED power leads are the red and black wires that attach to the back of the counter's main circuit board.
 The black LED- ground wire connects to the ground bus and the red LED+ wire connects to the regulated 3V line through the gray 100 ohm resistor that can be seen on the back of the circuit board.
 The resistor is held in place with hot-melt glue.
-A high intensity red LED works best for mounting behind the meter.
+A high intensity red LED should be used for the best visibility when the LED is mounted behind the meter.

 The stock high voltage oscillator circuit produces small radio frequency oscillations every time it switches.
 These are sometimes called snivets.
 This RF can cause interference with radios and puts unnecessary stress on the oscillator transistor.
 The snivets can be eliminated by adding a small capacitor to the circuit.
 Solder a 2.2nF, 50V capacitor across the base and collector of the oscillator transistor.
 This can be seen as the yellow capacitor that is near the lower right corner of the blue regulator circuit board in the circuit board photo above.
 A small loop of wire was soldered to one lead of the capacitor, this allows an oscilloscope probe to be clipped to the oscillator for monitoring purposes.

-The 8K variable resistor in the high voltage oscillator circuit should be adjusted so that the current between the 6V regulator and the circuit board is 33mA.
+The 8K variable resistor (R5A) in the high voltage oscillator circuit should be adjusted so that the current between the 6V regulator and the circuit board is set to 33mA.
 Remove the blue jumper between the 6V line (red wire) and the main circuit board and connect a milliamp meter across the two jumper pins to perform the adjustment.
 After adjusting the current, remove the current meter and re-install the blue jumper.
+If you have access to a 100:1 high voltage probe, adjust R5A slightly above the point where the voltage across the geiger probe stabilizes, see the Corotron regulator section above.

 The audible clicking sound that the CDV-700-6B Geiger counter produces is not very loud and the stock headphones can be uncomfortable to wear.
 It is fairly easy to add an amplified miniature speaker to the unit so that the clicking can be heard without headphones.
-The speaker driver circuit shown in the schematic can be used to drive a small permanent magnet speaker.
+The speaker driver circuit shown in the schematic can be used to drive a small permanent magnet speaker with an impedance of around 32 ohms.

 The speaker driver circuit uses a CMOS LMC555CN IC wired as a one-shot pulse generator that drives a 2N3904 transistor.
 The transistor amplifies the pulse current enough to drive a miniature speaker.
 The trigger input of the LMC555CN timer uses a 5.1V Zener diode to clamp the negative going pulses from the counter to a minimum of around 1V, this protects the IC's input from being damaged by negative voltages.

 The volume of the speaker can be adjusted by changing the value of the 22 ohm series restor, the resistor should be 10 ohms or greater to limit the speaker current.
-The original phone connector can be removed and the miniature speaker can be cemented into the connector hole with epoxy or hot-melt glue.
-A short piece of 1/2" ID PVC pipe can be cut and glued around the speaker to focus the sound toward the operator.
+The 1N4001 diode across the speaker clamps negative inductive pulses that form when the transistor turns off, this protects the transistor and also improves the sound of the clicks coming from the speaker.
+The original phone jack should be removed and the miniature speaker should be cemented into the connector hole with epoxy, hot-melt glue or silicone.
+A short piece of 1/2" ID PVC pipe or PEX tubing can be cut and glued around the speaker to focus the sound toward the operator.

 CDV-700 6B Geiger Counter Miniature Speaker addition